Someone like You (Van Morrison song)

-"Someone Like You" is a song written by Northern Irish singer and songwriter Van Morrison and recorded on his seventeenth studio album, Poetic Champions Compose (1987).
-It has become a wedding and movie classic and the song subsequently furnished the framework for one of Morrison's most popular classics and love ballads, "Have I Told You Lately", released in 1989.
+"Someone Like You" is a song written by Northern Irish singer-songwriter Van Morrison and recorded for his seventeenth studio album, Poetic Champions Compose (1987).
+It has become a wedding and film classic and the song subsequently furnished the framework for one of Morrison's most popular classics and love ballads, "Have I Told You Lately", released in 1989.

-In 1987, the single charted at number 28 on the Billboard Adult Contemporary in the U.S. In 2019, it peaked at #1 on the Ireland radio airplay chart.
+In 1987, the single charted at number 28 on the Billboard Adult Contemporary chart in the US.
+In 2019, it peaked at #1 on the Ireland radio airplay chart.

 Recording

 "Someone Like You" was recorded in the summer of 1987 at Wool Hall Studios in Beckington, Somerset with Mick Glossop as engineer.